-A lack of access to care presents barriers to good health.
-Access to primary care is a key determinant of health that exposes individuals to preventive measures and disease management, reducing the likelihood of hospitalizations and emergency room admissions.
-Individuals, who receive services in a timely manner, have greater opportunity to prevent or detect disease during earlier, treatable stages.
-A delay of necessary care can lead to an increased risk of complications.
+A lack of access to care creates barriers to good health.
+Access to primary care is a key determinant of health that allows individuals to access preventive measures and disease management, reducing the likelihood of hospitalizations and emergency room admissions.
+Individuals, who receive services in a timely manner, have greater opportunities to prevent or detect diseases during earlier treatable stages.
+A delay in necessary care can lead to an increased risk of complications.

-Response to Need: Valley Presbyterian Hospital removed barriers and increased access to health care by offering transportation to 1,817 riders who lacked transportation.
+Response to Need: Valley Presbyterian Hospital removed barriers and increased access to health care by offering transportation to 1,730 riders who lacked transportation.
 VPH's contracted transportation service provides rides free of charge to community residents to and from their homes to the hospital and to and from their homes to a community clinic.

-We actively assisted more than 7,669 patients to enroll in Medi-Cal programs and other low-cost programs through Covered California.
+We actively assisted more than 3,889 patients to enroll in Medi-Cal programs and other low-cost programs through Covered California.